wrss2/heroku-node/README.md

 SSH problem in Windows Solution :D

 Download msysGit and instal it on C:\

-The in Git bash generate ssh by:
+Then in Git bash generate ssh with command:

 ssh-keygen -t rsa

-Then copy this key to ssh keys on accoutn in heroku and then copyfiles from username/.ssh folder do C:\msysGit and in cmd bash hit command
+Then copy this key to ssh keys on account in heroku and then copy files from username/.ssh folder do C:\msysGit and in cmd bash hit command

 get push heroku master

-you apps in on name-app.heroku.com  RUNNING
+You apps in on name-app.heroku.com and  RUNNING !!!

 Thats it folks !!!